dipdup-io/dipdup/README.md

 ## Contribution

-To set up development environment you need to install [poetry](https://python-poetry.org/docs/#installation) package manager.
+To set up development environment you need to install [poetry](https://python-poetry.org/docs/#installation) package manager and GNU Make.
 Then run one of the following commands at project's root:

 ```shell
 $ # install project dependencies
 $ make install